eldarial/sample_xamarin/README.md

 # sample_xamarin
-Some samples of samarin Forms
+Some samples of xamarin Forms, but only tested in Android phone